We are committed to giving each of our pupils a broad curriculum, allowing a large scope of learning and opportuinites.

 In our Art and Design curriculum at St. Peter’s, we value each child’s wonderful imagination and their own individuality.
 We aim to give all children the opportunity to express themselves and be creative through inspiring and stimulating lessons and activities.
 We ensure that the children are able to explore, observe, invent and develop their creative thinking.
 In order to do this, we give the children access to a wide range of materials, media, processes and techniques to help them develop these skills.

-Here at St Peter’s, we understand the importance of high quality computing education that equips our pupils with the skills needed to become digitally literate.
+At St Peter’s, we understand the importance of high-quality computing education that equips our pupils with the skills needed to become digitally literate.

 Computational thinking is key to ensuring that all pupils are able to participate effectively and safely in the digital world.
 High quality computing education paves the pathway to a world of innovation and creativity, with deep links in mathematics, science, design and technology, and much more.

-Each unit of our computing curriculum is separated into different units for coverage of the 2014 National Curriculum for Key Stage 1 and 2.
+We use the Teach Computing scheme to ensure coverage of the 2014 National Curriculum for Key Stages 1 and 2.

 The importance of online safety is emphasised each year with lessons on safe searching, understanding social media (how to keep your information safe), using reputable sources and the benefits of disconnecting.
 Parent workshops are provided to help us create an environment where pupils are educated and able to make informed decisions with the support and guidance of those who care for them.